Fareweel to Tarwathie, adieu Mormond Hill,

 My name's Patrick Kelly, a stout roving blade,

 As far as I know text and tune were never printed together.
 The latter was subsequently also published in O'Farrell's Pocket Companion for the Irish or Union Pipes, Vol. 1, 1805, p.
-59, available at IMCO and at the Internet Archive) and in Smollett Holden's Collection of Old Established Irish Slow & Quick Tunes (Dublin 1805, p 25, available at IMCO).
+59, available the Internet Archive) and in Smollett Holden's Collection of Old Established Irish Slow & Quick Tunes (Dublin 1805, p 25, at IMCO ).
 Interestingly this was the very first time that a version of this tune in triple time was classified as Irish.
 But apparently the opinions were divided.
 In 1806 another arrangement that song found a place in the third volume of Complete Repository of Original Scots Slow Strathspeys and Dance (p.
-1, available at IMSLP) by Niel Gow and his sons.
+1, available at the Internet Archive) by the the Gows.
 In fact at that time this tune was described both as "National Irish Music" and as an "Original Scots" dance.
 But this should come as no surprise because it had taken root both in Ireland and in Scotland.
 The only question is if this particular variant was derived from "Earl Douglas' Lament" á la James Oswald or if it is based on other earlier undocumented versions of this tune.
 But there is good reason to assume that Oswald was the original source for all the variants in triple time.

 It was always common practice to use well known old tunes for new songs and it seems that this particular melody was immensely popular at that time both in Ireland and Scotland.
 Another variant form - apparently derived from "Todlen Hame" - was also adopted for "My Ain Fireside".
 The words were written by Scottish poet Elizabeth Hamilton circa 1806.
 Here is the version published in 1853 in Davidson's Universal Melodist (p.
 30):